 Who doesn’t love playing with bubbles?
 Humans and dogs alike love to chase and catch bubbles.
 Depending on your dog’s activity level and determination, bubble chasing can be quite a vigorous workout.
 Keep your bubble session short to prevent overworking your dog.

 Stick to natural, non-toxic ingredients by making your own bubble solution.
 Just 1-part unscented, non-toxic dish soap and 3 parts water will do the trick.
 Stick to easy-to-clean areas in your house or put down a blanket or carpet that can be easily washed.

-If bubbles are too messy, you can substitute with small balloons.
+If bubbles are too messy, you can substitute them with small balloons.
 Just make sure that your dog is not eating the balloons.
 If one pops, quickly remove any shrapnel.
 Avoid balloons that are small enough to fit in their mouth to prevent choking or ingestion risks.

 7. Balance Board

 Teaching your dog balance is a tougher workout than you might think.
 It engages many muscles and is a great way to practice commands like stay and place.
-You can even make your own using a circular board and large tennis ball cut in half.
+You can even make your own using a circular board and a large tennis ball cut in half.
 Glue each half of the tennis ball to the center of both sides of the board.

 Slowly encourage your dog to stand on the edges, rewarding for each progression.
 Once your dog is entirely on the board, you want to coax them closer to the middle, where their weight will shift the balance of the board.
 Continuously reward them when they can balance the board, even if just for a second or two.